HeidiHamilton/MECH105_ALGORITHMS/Simpsons/README.md

 1. An estimate of the definite integral of the function over the specified interval

 **This algorithm can be used to approximate the area under the curve of a function using a quadratic polynomial.
 The curve is divided into an even amount of equally spaced intervals, and within each interval, a quadratic function is fitted to approximate the curve.
-It uses a weighted average of the function values at the endpoints and midpoint of each sub-interval to calculate the area of the parabolic approximation.**
+It uses a weighted average of the function values at the endpoints and midpoint of each sub-interval to calculate the area of the parabolic approximation.
+Using this approach, the integral of an equation such as f(x)=x^3 between [0,2] can easily be solved.**